AyaOraby/Philomath/Philomath/DataCamp/Spark/Machine Learning with PySpark.md

 ---

 ## Building a Machine Learning Pipeline
 A `Pipeline` automates the transformation and modeling process by chaining multiple steps together.
+This helps maintain a consistent workflow.
 ```python
 from pyspark.ml import Pipeline
 from pyspark.ml.classification import LogisticRegression